Article

 Protects the passport from damage

 Passports can bend, tear, stain or become damp inside bags.
-A holder adds a layer of protection against spills, frayed corners and everyday handling.
-This is especially useful if you travel often or keep your passport in a busy backpack.
+A holder adds protection against spills, frayed corners and daily handling.

 Makes documents easier to find

-A bright or textured holder is easier to locate than a plain passport hidden between papers.
-This matters when you need your passport quickly at check-in, border control, hotel reception or car rental counters.
+A bright or textured holder is easier to locate than a plain passport hidden between papers, especially at check-in or border control.

-Many passport holders include space for boarding passes, travel insurance notes, emergency contact cards and one or two payment cards.
-This reduces the chance of scattering documents across different pockets.
+Many holders include room for boarding passes, emergency contact cards, insurance notes and one or two travel cards.

 Can add privacy features

-Some passport wallets include RFID-blocking material.
-This can add a small privacy layer for contactless cards and some travel documents, but it should be seen as a bonus, not a replacement for keeping your passport secure.
+RFID-blocking material can add a small privacy layer for some cards and documents, but it should be treated as a bonus feature.

 Passport Holder Buying Guide